■ Safety of care:

 Identifying drug-seeking behaviour

-All physicians, and pain management specialists in particular, face significant challenges when assessing and treating patients experiencing pain.
-It is not always simple to determine if patients legitimately require opioid medication to help treat their condition.
+All physicians, and pain management specialists in particular, may face significant challenges when assessing patients experiencing pain and determining if they legitimately require opioid medication to help treat their condition.

-To help identify drug-seeking behaviour, physicians should be vigilant when patients say they have lost their prescription or medication, or request specific opioids or precise dosages.
+Physicians should be particularly vigilant when patients say they have lost their prescription or medication, or when they request specific opioid medications or precise dosages.

-When examining patients seeking opioid medications, physicians should consider the extent to which a patient’s pattern of pain and overall clinical condition has changed.
-It is important to obtain a thorough understanding of the patient’s past and present condition, and look for consistency in the results of physical or psychological assessments.
+When examining patients who are seeking opioid medications, physicians should consider the extent to which a patient’s pattern of pain and overall clinical condition has changed with treatment.
+It is important to have a thorough understanding of the patient’s past and present condition, and to look for consistency in the results of physical or psychological assessments (pain, function).
 Appropriate tests, possibly including a risk assessment for substance abuse, may also be warranted.

 Preventing drug diversion

-The term “drug diversion” refers to the use of prescription medication for unauthorized purposes, or the transfer of medication from lawful to unlawful distribution or use.6 Patients may divert both opioids and non-opioid medications for their own use, or to give or sell to others.
-Patients may “doctor-shop” or “double-doctor.”
-Physicians should be vigilant about the security of their prescriptions — whether electronic or paper-based — as well as their office formulary supplies.
+“Drug diversion” refers to the use of prescription medication for unauthorized purposes, or the transfer of medication from lawful to unlawful distribution or use.
+Patients may divert both opioids and non-opioid medications for their own use, or to give or sell to others.
+Patients may “doctor-shop,” “double-doctor,” or engage in prescription fraud.
+For more information on responding to these sorts of behaviours, see Suspect unlawful activity with prescriptions or medications?

-Patients who abuse opioids or who divert drugs may visit clinics specifically in an attempt to obtain opioids.
-Some individuals may indicate they are on long-term opioid therapy and have run out of their medication or are unable to access their usual care provider, and ask for a temporary prescription.7 Physicians should remember they retain the professional responsibility for every prescription they write.
+Patients who abuse opioids or divert drugs may visit clinics specifically to try to obtain opioids.
+They may indicate they are on long-term opioid therapy and have run out of their medication or are unable to access their usual health care provider, and ask for a temporary prescription.
+Physicians should remember they retain the professional responsibility for every prescription they write.
 Physicians working in clinics and facilities should familiarize themselves with any organizational policies concerning opioid prescribing, as this may enable a consistent response from all physicians at the facility.
-Adoption of e-prescribing, which incorporates additional controls and audit capabilities, may also help to effectively curb prescription fraud.